chaunguyen3rd/monitoring-tools/README.md

    - Verify data source connections in Grafana
    - Check queries in the dashboard panels
    - Ensure metrics are being collected (check Prometheus targets)

+4. **Environment variable not being applied**
+   - Make sure the `.env` file is in the same directory as your docker-compose.yml
+   - Check that you're using the correct variable names in configuration files
+   - Try running with `docker-compose --env-file .env up -d` to explicitly specify the env file

+5. **Nginx logs not appearing**
+   - Ensure Promtail has read access to `/var/log/nginx/`
+   - Check that the Nginx log format matches what's expected in the Promtail config
+   - Verify that the Nginx logs job is correctly configured in Promtail